 Thanks to iconic R&B producers Kenny Gamble and Leon Huff, Philadelphia had an undeniable sway over listening audiences in the late ’60s and early ’70s.
-Not as many are aware of Chester County’s connection to celebrated singer/songwriter Jim Croce and other key players in popular music at the time.
+Not as many are aware of Chester County’s rock history and connection to celebrated singer/songwriter Jim Croce and other key players in popular music at the time.
 In Birchrunville, a bucolic village in West Vincent Township, the living was mellow, if not downright communal, back then.
 In many ways, it still is.

 Born in South Philadelphia, Croce attended Villanova University, where he majored in psychology and minored in German, graduating in 1965.
 A member of the Villanova Singers and the Villanova Spires, he was also a student disc jockey at WKVU.